 As part of its normal operations, the Group is exposed to a number of risks.
 The most significant are credit risk, liquidity risk and market risk, which includes interest rate risk.
 The Council's senior management oversees the management of these risks.
 The Council's senior management is supported by a Finance Audit and Risk (FAR) Committee that advises on financial risks and the appropriate financial risk governance framework for the Group.
 The FAR Committee provides assurance to the Council that financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Group's policies and risk objectives.
 WDC is risk averse and seeks to minimise exposure from its treasury activities.
-WDC has approved Liability Management and Investment policies.
 These policies do not allow any transactions that are speculative in nature to be entered into.